MileHacker Logo

 Exercise general urban caution at night, especially in less-populated areas or poorly lit streets.

-• Stick to well-lit and crowded areas.
+• Keep to populated-lit and crowded areas.

-• Travel with a companion if you can.
+• Travel with a companion if possible.

 • Be aware of your surroundings.